The-101-project/Lock_In_Amplifier_Review/RedPitayaLIA.md

 ----

-When the Apply button is pressed a command line is executed as below"
+When the Apply button is pressed a command line is executed as below:
 <p align="center">
 <img
 src="img/30.PNG"